kwonoj/rx-sandbox/README.md

 # Install

-This has a peer dependencies of `rxjs@6.*.*`, which will have to be installed as well.
+This has a peer dependencies of `rxjs`, which will have to be installed as well.

 ```sh
 npm install rx-sandbox